lmarena/lmarena.github.io/_posts/2024-10-30-arena-category.md

 Together, we can shape the future of LLM evaluation and create tools that truly serve the community.
 Let’s push the boundaries and make Chatbot Arena the best it can be!

+## Acknowledgment

+We thank [Fireworks AI](https://fireworks.ai/) for their fast open model endpoint supports.

 ## Appendix

 ### More Category Definitions